saurabhchatterjee23/saurabhchatterjee23/README.md

   -  Landscape photography
   -  Veganism and its real impact on climate change
   -  Cooking to demostrate that Indian food is inherently vegan and very tasty
-  -  Health and fitness - Long distance cyclist and walker
+  -  Health and fitness - swimmer, Long distance cyclist and walker
-  -  Phylantropy - Help others without expecting anything in return, no strings attached
+  -  Phylantropist - help others without expecting anything in return, no strings attached
-  -  Finantial freedom
+  -  Spiritual
-  -  Spirituality - Hinduism
+  -  Reader and learner